 Car insurance discounts for teachers

-A number of insurance companies provide teacher-related discounts if you provide proof that you’re in education.
+A number of insurance companies provide car insurance for teachers and other educators.
 Some of the insurers that offer educator discounts include:

 There’s no industry-wide discount for teachers, but Megan MacBey, account executive at Eagle Insurance Group in Massachusetts, says you can get savings in other ways.

 “Discounts would depend on the company.
-Some may have an affinity program for teachers with certain schools or universities, but there is not a general discount that applies for all teachers,” she says.
+Some may have an affinity program for teachers with certain schools or universities, but there is not a general discount that applies to all teachers,” she says.

 In addition to companies offering specific teacher discounts, there are other options for educators.